ap229997/latentact/README.md

 ## License

 All the material here is released under the Creative Commons Attribution-NonCommerial 4.0 International License, found [here](https://creativecommons.org/licenses/by-nc/4.0/).
+This means that you must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+You may not use the material for commercial purposes.

-For all the datasets used in this work, please refer to their respective licenses.
+For all the datasets and codebase used in this work, refer to the respective websites/repos for citation and license details.